Where Common Knowledge Cannot Be Formed, Common Belief Can -- Planning with Multi-Agent Belief Using Group Justified Perspectives: Group Justified Perspective Model

 \begin{definition}[Ternary Semantics for Distributed Belief] The distributed ternary semantics are defined using function $\T$, omitting the model $M$ for readability:

 \end{definition}

-This semantics guarantee the group distributed justified belief is consistent.
-That is done by only merging agents' observation into the group distributed observation, which is consistent with the global state, and deducing the value of unseen variables from it.
+This semantics guarantees that the group distributed justified belief is consistent.
+That is done by only merging agents' observations into the group distributed observation, which was consistent with the global state sequence, and deducing the value of unseen variables from it.
 This definition is particularly nice as many existing definitions of distributed belief require us to define preference relations over e.g.\ agents or states, to resolve conflicts; see e.g. \cite{liau2003belief}.
-In our definition, the preference relation is implicit, and prefers more recent observations over older observations.
+In our definition, the preference relation is implicit and prefers more recent observations over older ones.

 At last, we validate the above semantics is a \textbf{KD45} semantics.
 The idea of the proof is by having one imaginary agent $x$ whose observation function is the union of the observations of the whole group $G$ ($\observation_x(s)= \textstyle\bigcup_{i\in G} \observation_i(s)$).
 Then, by proving $x$'s function $\observation_x$ that is contractive, idempotent, and monotonic, following proofs in \citeauthor{DBLP:conf/aips/Hu0L23}, the ternary semantics (Definition~\ref{def:gjp:db_ternary}) follows \textbf{KD45}.